Social Work BA

 Please check our Admissions pages for more information on other factors we use to assess applicants as well as our full GCSE requirements and accepted equivalencies in place of GCSE’s.

-Interviews: All shortlisted applicants sit a written test and are observed in group interviews.
+Interviews: All shortlisted applicants sit a written test, are observed in a group task and then have individual interviews.
+Each task requires successful completion.

 Disclosure and Barring Service (DBS) check, previously known as a Criminal Records Bureau (CRB) check: All students undertaking this degree will be required to complete a Disclosure and Barring Service (DBS) application, The application will cost £51.86 (this amount may be subject to change) and the University will send further instructions as part of the admissions process.
 For further guidance please Contact Admissions.